 The most important thing about these buñuelos is the light crisp factor: not too crispy like funnel cakes, but not too soft like flan.
 And, if made right, a few won’t even make it to to the final stages of adding the syrup!
 You won’t resist.
 Okay wait, I’m lying.
 The syrup is really the icing on the cake on these eloquently shaped doughnuts!

-This stuff what right here is guaranteed to get you long and over-due accolades, make you a star home baker and a connoisseur of other Cuban desserts; oh yeah and score some serious goodie points with the guy!
+This stuff what right here is guaranteed to get you long and over-due accolades, make you a star home baker, and a connoisseur of other Cuban desserts.

 How could any of that be bad?
 Even if it takes you two hours to make?!

 And lastly, how could something this sinfully divine have escaped our making for over a decade!
 Cuban nationalism now re-instated, thank you very much!

 Finally, here I am on ABC Action News in Tampa, talking up all their glory.

 * Note: this post was originally published on Jan.
 19, 2010.
 I was inspired to update it after a CBS producer in Tampa found it, made it, and emailed me a few pictures of her mother and she making them as a way to remember her late grandmother whom hadn’t left the recipe behind.
 This is now her second Christmas making them and letting me know.
 This is the beauty of sharing our beloved recipes — that someone else is able to enjoy them and remember someone they love while at it!
 Tis the season.